Shaheryarkhalid/Pokedex/README.md

 # 🧢 Pokédex CLI

-A terminal-based Pokédex game written in Go!
+A terminal-based Pokémon game written in Go!
-Explore the Pokémon world, catch and inspect Pokémon, and build your own Pokédex — all through an interactive command-line interface.
+Explore the Pokémon world, catch and inspect Pokémon, and build your own Pokédex collection — all through an interactive command-line interface.

 ---